Xinlong-Wu/Xinlong-WU/README.md

 ### Hi there 👋

-It is Xinlong Wu(VincentWu).
+It is Xinlong Wu.
 - 🔭 I’m currently:

    A Master student of ANU

-   An intern in the PLCT lab, working on implementing LLVM support for the RISCV instruction set.
+   An intern in the PLCT lab (2020-2024): working on implementing LLVM support for the RISCV instruction set.

 - 🤔 I’m looking for help with: